-The wage subsidy program encompasses the period of March 15 to June 6.
+The wage subsidy program initially covered the period of March 15 to June 6, although the federal government recently announced a 12-week extension to August 29.
 Eligible employers must demonstrate a decline in gross revenues of at least 15 per cent in March (initially set at 30 per cent).
 In April and May, a 30 per cent drop when compared to 2019 is required to qualify.
 Firms that don't have comparable 2019 figures can use January or February 2020 revenues as their baseline.

 Once an employer is found eligible for a specific period, it will automatically qualify for the next period of the program.
 Applicants must have an open payroll program account with the CRA as of March 15, 2020.

 The subsidy covers 75 per cent of the first $58,700 of income typically earned by employees, up to a maximum of $847 per week.

 Heather Evans, executive director of the Canadian Tax Foundation, describes the CEWS as a "high-trust" program.
 The government expects employers to use consistent accounting and not take advantage of it.
 "You have to be very cautious about deviating from what you've done in the past.
 I think it would be viewed in a very negative light," she says.

 CRA is accepting applications under both cash-based and accrual accounting.
 Firms that use accrual accounting can switch to cash-based, but cash-based accounting cannot be changed to accrual.
 Angelo Nikolakakis, a partner at EY Law LLP and chair of the CBA Taxation Law Section, says that applicants need to be prepared for CRA to review their submissions and audit them.

 The government has also indicated that it will publish the names of subsidy recipients.

 "If you're claiming it, you better accept the idea that the name of your business is going to be made public," says Bruce Ball, vice-president, Taxation at the Chartered Professional Accountants of Canada.
 "People shouldn't game the system; that's the bottom line."